-1. The term of any student residence agreement or lease for a dormitory or residence hall unit may be for any or all of the regular quarters or semesters within the academic year of the institution,
+The term of any student residence agreement or lease for a dormitory or residence hall unit may be for any or all of the regular quarters or semesters within the academic year of the institution, but shall not include any period between quarters or semesters, any holiday or vacation periods, or summer periods unless otherwise designated by the institution.

 - Rental for student dormitory or residence hall units shall be payable in its entirety in advance of the beginning of the term involved and payment thereof shall be a condition precedent to the student being an enrolled student for the term. - 3.
 Notwithstanding the foregoing provision, each institution shall offer an optional payment plan under which a prorated amount of the rental for student dormitory or residence hall units shall be payable monthly in advance during the term.
 The monthly payment plan shall include the following provisions: - Requirement that all federal or state financial aid granted to a student electing the monthly payment plan first be applied to the dormitory or residence hall rental for the full term and to maintenance fees or tuition, board and other assessed fees before any amount is distributed to the student; - Assessment of a monthly service charge and a late payment charge established from time to time by the Board of Regents; - Requirement that any deposit or application fee paid by a student electing the monthly payment plan be retained until the end of the term and applied against any balance due if necessary; - 4.
 Denial of readmission to any student who has not paid in full any rental and interest thereon, service charges, and late payment charges. - 4.
 Residence hall students can participate in either the deferred payment plan (Guideline B-070) or the optional monthly housing payment plan.
 They cannot participate in both plans. - 5.
-Students in dormitory or residence hall units may be assessed on a pro-rata basis for damages in corridors, bathrooms, lounges, and other common areas within or around a facility, either by floor or area or by the entire facility, following a hearing before the designated officials or body of the institution.
+Students in dormitory or residence hall units may be assessed on a pro-rata basis for damages in corridors, bathrooms, lounges, and other common areas within or around a facility, either by floor or area or by the entire facility, following a hearing before the designated officials or body of the institution. - 6.
 In the event any occupant of a multiple occupancy dormitory or residence hall unit ceases to reside in the unit for any reason, the institution shall have the right to reassign the remaining occupants to other student residence facility units on campus.